 Flimsy home sewing machines may need to be handled with care when jeans are under their needle.

-There are many other similar disasters when thick sewing layers of thick fabrics under delicate machines.
+There are many other similar disasters when sewing layers of thick fabrics under delicate machines.
 If the needle refuses to move, use your hand to gently move the wheel of the sewing machine.
 Do not race the machine – it will just lead to a broken needle.
 Your sewing machine must be really having a difficult time – be with it.

-One other problem when altering jeans is that it may have rivets in places you may want to sew over – it may be impossible to remove them and sew; You will have to adjust your stitching so that your needle doesnot hit the metal rivets.
+One other problem when altering loose jeans is that it may have rivets in places you may want to sew over – it may be impossible to remove them and sew; You will have to adjust your stitching so that your needle doesnot hit the metal rivets.